lolade-global/airo/README.md

 - **Edge Case Handling**: Proper error messages and validation for age groups, trip length, and currency support.
 - **RESTful Compliance**: Endpoints follow REST standards including status codes, naming, and structure.
 - **Config**: I saved the fixed rates and age group in `config/quotation.php` for abstraction and can be changed without making changes to logic.
 Fixed rates can be changed with a simple env update.
+- **Enforce Content-Type Header**: I created a middleware `EnforceJsonHeader` which returns a `415 Unsupported Media Type` error if the Content-Type is not set to application/json.
+Laravel by default treats such request as a web request and returns 200 but redirects to homepage

 This makes the project easy to extend (e.g., adding more quote rules, new resources).